-What can happen when going off the pill?
+What can happen when you’re going off the pill?

-It can take around 3 months for your periods to return to a normal cycle.
+It can take up to 3 months for your periods to return to a normal cycle.

-If your period doesn’t return a month after coming off the pill – take a pregnancy test
+If your period doesn’t return a month after coming off the pill – you can take a pregnancy test to be sure.

 If you’re planning to come off the pill soon, there are a few things you should be aware of.
-It can take around 3 months for your periods to return to a normal cycle.
+It can take up to 3 months for your periods to return to a normal cycle.

 The pill is usually the first form of contraception prescribed to sexually active women.
 However, it does not suit everyone.
 Women usually decide to come off the pill for the following reasons: